tatsuya-ogawa/CarND-Vehicle-Detection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using HOG and spatial intensity and channel intensity histogram features and was able to achive a test accuracy of 99.27% (train.py line 70 through 82).

 ###Sliding Window Search